Answer Keys

 50 С. The process of language evolution with pidgin language taken as an example

-51 D.First sentence of the paragraph talks about the specialised part of human brain.
+51 D.The first sentence of the paragraph talks about the specialised part of human brain.

 52 D. Last sentence of the same paragraph.
 Children’s minds are “primed” to learn the rules of grammar — meaning that it is much easier to learn them when young.

-53 E. First sentence — the visits have been taking place every year since 1990.
+53 E. The first sentence — the visits have been taking place every year since 1990.

 54 A. The second part of the paragraph mentions how older generations of children passed on their knowledge to the younger ones.